Whistler/Blackcomb Hosts 9 of the World's 100 Top Ski Runs

 As CNN notes, "watch out for ski school crowds" This run is a

-favorite because it is a perfect intermediate run.
+favourite because it is a perfect intermediate run.
 Nothing

 outstanding, in our opinion, except for the crowds.
 At the same